 What unintentional messages might your organization be sending?
 Are the after-work hangouts often held at more male-centric places, like bars or golf courses?
 For staff-wide outings, do you do things that are historically associated with white people, like camping?
 In order to retain good employees from all backgrounds, it’s essential to examine both your official processes for review, retention, and promotion, as well as the unintentional messages that your organization may communicate.

 Since we naturally gravitate to people who are similar to us, creating a diverse organization can feel like fighting an uphill battle.
 But the results are more than worthwhile: Not only does it yield significant benefits for your organization, but it also provides you an opportunity to do kingdom work at the office.

-Elizabeth Lin has a PhD in clinical psychology, as well as master’s degrees in psychology and theology, from Fuller Theological Seminary.
-She works for Marigold Associates, a consulting firm started by two Fuller professors, and writes about race and culture.
-A Michigan native, she currently lives in the San Francisco Bay Area.
+Elizabeth Lin is a Senior Fellow at Newbigin House of Studies in San Francisco, CA, and the co-founder of Progressive Asian American Christians.
+She has a PhD in clinical psychology, as well as master’s degrees in psychology and theology, from Fuller Theological Seminary.
 You can find more of her work at mynameiselizabeth.com.